 They might.
 I bake these muffins in 6 oz ramekins, to minimize the risk of sticking.
 You can also use well-greased silicone muffin cups, or use paper liners in a regular muffin pan and spray them generously with oil.
 If you use muffin cups, you’ll probably get four muffins out of this recipe.

 How to serve egg white muffins?

 These pretty, delicious egg white muffins make a gorgeous brunch dish or a quick weekday breakfast.
 I also like them as a high-protein, filling snack.
 I simply reheat them in the microwave – or just eat them cold.

 Is this a healthier recipe than egg muffins?

-I generally believe in using the whole egg – yolks are very healthy – so I tend to make this dish only when I make something that requires yolks and leaves me with leftover egg whites, such as zabaglione.
+I don’t think so.
+In fact, I normally make egg muffins that use the entire egg.
+Egg yolks are very nutritious.
+I make egg white muffins only when I make something that requires yolks and leaves me with leftover egg whites, such as chocolate custard or zabaglione.

 Egg White Muffins